vmagnin/gtkzero_fpm/README.md

-# A fpm version of the gtkzero example in gtk-fortran
+# Using gtk-fortran as a fpm dependency

-We demonstrate how the Fortran Package Manager *fpm* can be used to build and run a gtk-fortran program.
+We demonstrate how the Fortran Package Manager *fpm* can be used to build and run a gtk-fortran program, using gtk-fortran as a fpm dependency.
 The original version is that GTK 4 example, which just opens an empty GTK window : https://github.com/vmagnin/gtk-fortran/blob/gtk4/examples/gtkzero_gapp.f90

-`gtk-4-fortran` is supposed to be installed on your machine (`sudo make install` on a Unix-like system).
+GTK 4 is supposed to be installed on your machine.

 The `gtkzero_gapp.f90` was divided in two parts.
 This is the tree of the *fpm* project: